Schechter Investment Advisors LLC Sells 2,412 Shares of CSX Co. (NASDAQ:CSX)

-Schechter Investment Advisors LLC lowered its position in CSX Co.
-(NASDAQ:CSX – Get Rating) by 19.1% in the fourth quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+Schechter Investment Advisors LLC lowered its holdings in CSX Co.
+(NASDAQ:CSX – Get Rating) by 19.1% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 10,187 shares of the transportation company’s stock after selling 2,412 shares during the period.
-Schechter Investment Advisors LLC’s holdings in CSX were worth $316,000 as of its most recent SEC filing.
+Schechter Investment Advisors LLC’s holdings in CSX were worth $316,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other large investors have also made changes to their positions in the company.
-Panagora Asset Management Inc. boosted its stake in shares of CSX by 25.2% during the 4th quarter.
-Panagora Asset Management Inc. now owns 1,883,622 shares of the transportation company’s stock worth $58,355,000 after buying an additional 379,698 shares during the last quarter.
-Integrated Wealth Concepts LLC boosted its stake in shares of CSX by 4.5% during the 4th quarter.
-Integrated Wealth Concepts LLC now owns 28,280 shares of the transportation company’s stock worth $876,000 after buying an additional 1,207 shares during the last quarter.
-Mirova boosted its stake in shares of CSX by 311.0% during the 4th quarter.
-Mirova now owns 75,524 shares of the transportation company’s stock worth $2,340,000 after buying an additional 57,149 shares during the last quarter.
-Tcwp LLC lifted its stake in CSX by 8.8% in the 4th quarter.
-Tcwp LLC now owns 10,979 shares of the transportation company’s stock valued at $342,000 after purchasing an additional 888 shares during the last quarter.
-Finally, AXS Investments LLC acquired a new stake in CSX in the 4th quarter valued at about $43,000.
+A number of other hedge funds have also added to or reduced their stakes in the business.
+Maj Invest Holding A S bought a new position in shares of CSX in the 4th quarter valued at about $241,749,000.
+Arrowstreet Capital Limited Partnership lifted its stake in shares of CSX by 395.9% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 5,208,520 shares of the transportation company’s stock worth $195,059,000 after buying an additional 4,158,204 shares during the last quarter.
+First Trust Advisors LP lifted its stake in shares of CSX by 104.8% during the 1st quarter.
+First Trust Advisors LP now owns 6,626,888 shares of the transportation company’s stock worth $248,177,000 after buying an additional 3,390,853 shares during the last quarter.
+Point72 Asset Management L.P. lifted its stake in shares of CSX by 183.6% during the 3rd quarter.
+Point72 Asset Management L.P. now owns 4,808,127 shares of the transportation company’s stock worth $128,089,000 after buying an additional 3,112,926 shares during the last quarter.
+Finally, Cottage Street Advisors LLC lifted its stake in shares of CSX by 2,349.1% during the 4th quarter.
+Cottage Street Advisors LLC now owns 2,947,218 shares of the transportation company’s stock worth $901,000 after buying an additional 2,826,878 shares during the last quarter.
 Institutional investors own 72.91% of the company’s stock.

 CSX Trading Down 0.8 %